nielsiano/dmpl-builder/README.md

 ## Usage

-DmplBuilder has a fluent interface which hopefully makes it more enjoyable to work it.
+DmplBuilder uses a fluent interface to chain all commands and plots before compiling the final instructions.

 ``` php
 $builder = new Nielsiano\DmplBuilder();